steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             It is 0.9 in the thesis but there are values of 0.6 in the sample data set.

 #### General
-Move inline CSS into the site.css style sheet.
-Move inline JavaScript to external file.

 #### Composer
-    Create profile graphics for the settings.

 #### Privacy Page
     Add a Privacy page.